 We start by teaching phonics to the children in the foundation stage.
 This means that they learn how to ‘read’ the sounds in words and how those sounds can be written down.
 This is essential for reading, but it also helps children learn to spell well.
 We teach the children simple ways of remembering these sounds and letters.
 Ask them to show you what these are.
 The children also practise reading (and spelling) what we call ‘tricky words’, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.

 All the staff have been trained to teach reading in the way we do it in this school.
-Reading Managers and Senior teachers watch other teachers teaching to make sure that the children are learning how we want them to learn.
+The Early Reading Leader & English Leader watch other teachers teaching to make sure that the children are learning how we want them to learn.
+The children are also assessed every 6-8 weeks to ensure they are in the appropriate reading group and to assist their progress.

 If you can find time to read to your child as much as possible, it helps him or her to learn about books and stories.
 They also learn new words and what they mean.
 Show that you are interested in reading yourself and talk about reading as a family.
 Oxford Owl is a super dedicated website for parents with a wealth of helpful advice on synthetic phonics and over 260 free eBooks.